dimanu-py/fast-api/README.md

 This project is intended to learn all basic HTTP methods and how to use them with FastAPI.

-We will create a bookstore where all the books will be stored in a dictionary.
-This dictionary will be used to simulate a database.
+We will create a bookstore where all the books will be stored in a list.
+This list will be used to simulate a database.
-Each book will be represented by another dictionary with the following keys:
+Each book will be represented by a dictionary with the following keys:
 - `title`: The title of the book
 - `author`: The author of the book
 - `category`: The category of the book